CTH999/GoL/docs/design-docs/Design_Document_Formatting_Guidelines.md

 - **[Major Guidelines](#major-guidelines) must be highly emphasized, and utilized whenever any docs change to make sure they are right.**
   - **This means it's even more prioritized than normal, based on what is described inside Major Guidelines.**

- - if a pre-set document doesn't exist, make one based on the information provided in the descripions of them

 ## **Major Guidelines**